-Maximus is marking the positive impact of its Education, Training & Employment (ETE) support service, with more than 1,500 programme starts to date.
+Maximus is marking the positive impact of its Education, Training & Employment (ETE) support service, with more than 1,500 people taking part so far.

 Craig Walker, ETE Contract Director looks back on a successful first year of delivery:

 “After a year of delivering the ETE programme, I’m extremely proud of the positive outcomes we’ve achieved so far.
 We have supported more than 1,500 people into formal education, structured training programmes and paid employment.

 “As our first experience of working in the justice sector, our early success has been significant.

 “The work we do has a direct impact in terms of protecting the public, as those who engage with our service are less likely to re-offend, reducing the negative impact of offending on families, victims and local communities.